giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

 You can limit communication to Pods using the Network Policy API of Kubernetes.

-Currently the API only includes Ingress rules, i.e. you can only limit traffic to groups of Pods.
-Egress rules, limiting outgoing traffic from Pods, are coming to the API soon.
-Until then you have to use the Egress functionality of our Network Plugin, Calico, directly.
+The Network policy functionality is implemented by a network provider thanks to the CNI plugin.
+Nowadays there are some provides compatible (Calico, Cilium, Kube-router, ...).
+Giant Swarm uses Calico as a provider so out of the box users can make use of these policies.

 Here we give an overview and introduction of how to create and use these policies.

-## Ingress network policies

-NetworkPolicy resources in Kubernetes use labels to select pods and define rules which specify what traffic is allowed to the selected pods.
+## Network Policies Scope

-By default all Pods in a cluster are non-isolated and accept traffic from any source.
+By default, all Pods in a cluster are non-isolated and accept traffic from any source.

 As soon as you have a NetworkPolicy that selects a certain group of Pods, those Pods become isolated and reject any traffic that is not allowed by any NetworkPolicy.